 Supplemental Essay: Some schools ask for additional optional essays.
 Don’t waste the chance to share more of your uniqueness or risk the admissions office thinking you don’t care enough.

 Spellcheck, Grammarcheck, Proofread.
 Ask a trusted friend or teacher to review.
 Make sure everything is attached including test s, recommendations, and transcripts.
 Don’t declare your application efforts finished after you click submit.
 Make sure you receive a confirmation email.

 Be sure to answer ALL parts of the Common App and all of the questions within an essay prompt.
 Many students only answer the first part of the essay—double-check before you submit.

-#5 Lack Details and/or Priority
+#5 Few Details

 In the Activities section, choose your Top Ten activities, and list the most important ones first.
 Do not save your best for last!

 Be sure to explain each activity as clearly and concisely as possible and spell out acronyms that might be unfamiliar to others.
-Use the limited (150 characters per) space with specific achievements and quantify with dollars, attendance, percentages, numbers, whenever you can.
+Use the limited (150 characters per) space with specific achievements and quantify with dollars, attendance, percentages, and numbers, whenever you can.

 Don’t be undecided in the Future Plans section even if you are.
 Your plans can change, but you need to have some specifics that make sense according to your academic and extracurricular interests.
-Otherwise you’ll appear as if you just don’t care.
+Otherwise, you’ll appear as if you just don’t care.

 Not every college uses the Common App so don’t forget to apply directly to the other colleges on your list.
 Double-check for each college that you’ve completed your profile and any additional information required on the school’s admissions website.